anzelpwj/anzelpwj.github.io/index.md

 ### [How do you test data workflows?
 (SciPy 2022)](https://docs.google.com/presentation/d/1FHBYw8IreSA1DsMxS6opVR-9qP0x6vC6ejCxyR4-xYU/edit?usp=sharing)

-Presentation on some approaches to testing data processes.
-I recommend a three-pronged approach: traditional testing, static analysis, and data quality management.
+I've long wondered how I could go about testing data code - but how do you even unit-test a SQL query?
+After some time and effort trying to figure this problem out, I think I have an approach I'm happy with.
+Most advice I see focuses on the standard Python testing tooling, but I see a three-pronged approach--testing, static analysis, and data quality management--as the solution to this problem.

 ### [Introdution to Bayesian A/B testing (local DS Meetup, 2022)](https://docs.google.com/presentation/d/1MDE4loVaA9lAm-umZbP-mxPyOzuk49uXrCZJllx28yE/edit?usp=sharing)

-Presentation on using Bayesian methods for A/B testing and their advantage against the Frequentist approach.
-I cover a lot of the approach outlined by the [VWO paper](https://cdn2.hubspot.net/hubfs/310840/VWO_SmartStats_technical_whitepaper.pdf).
-I also go a bit into picking sample sizes for A/B tests based on a multi-armed-bandit approach.
+With my involvement in Tech for Campaigns, I was always stymied that the email lists I worked with never had enough of a population for good statistical power for A/B testing.
+I wondered if Bayesian methods could play more of a role, and after looking into them I'm never going back to Frequentist statistics.
+I cover a lot of the approach outlined by the [VWO paper](https://cdn2.hubspot.net/hubfs/310840/VWO_SmartStats_technical_whitepaper.pdf) and go a bit into picking sample sizes for A/B tests based on a multi-armed-bandit approach.

 ### [PandasUDFs - One Weird Trick to Scaled Ensembles (Data + AI Summit 2021)](https://github.com/anzelpwj/dais_conference_2021_presentation/blob/main/DAIS_PandasUDFs.pdf)

 Presentation on the use of Spark PandasUDFs to speed up workflows where you might use regular Python UDFs or are building ensembles of models.
+They really were my One Weird Trick for productionalization at H-E-B.

 ### [Git-ting along with others (PyDataLA 2019)](https://www.youtube.com/watch?v=7mm9p1UBHlw)

 Tutorial on using Git for collaboration.
 Topics included creating issues, branching, and doing code review.
+I'm very proud of the pun.
 Slides can be found [here](https://docs.google.com/presentation/d/1njdRK0la0cCh3AiPoYeOiqgw36jRGnt70Gz80emG9Sc/edit?usp=sharing).

 ### [Hi, I'm Your Technical Interviewer: Advice for Breaking Into Industry (Scipy 2019)](https://github.com/anzelpwj/advice_for_getting_into_industry/blob/master/advice_getting_into_industry.pdf)